couchbase/couchbase-lite-core/README.md

 ## macOS, iOS

-If you want to use Objective-C or Swift APIs, you should use Couchbase Lite instead — check out and build the `feature/2.0` branch of the [couchbase-lite-ios][CBL_iOS_2] repo, which itself includes LiteCore as a submodule.
+If you want to use Objective-C or Swift APIs, you should use Couchbase Lite instead — check out and build the [couchbase-lite-ios][CBL_iOS_2] repo, which itself includes LiteCore as a submodule.

 The following instructions are to build just LiteCore on its own:

 * Make sure you have Xcode **10.0** or later.
 * Open **Xcode/LiteCore.xcodeproj**.